3 Types of Exercise to Improve Heart Health

 3. Flexibility and balance training.
 Try this.
 Stand on one foot and balance.
 Put your hand close to a wall to stabilize yourself if you need to.
 OK, now close your eyes and try it.
 Chances are pretty good, it’s harder for you.
 Practicing balance trains your brain and improves the mind-muscle connection.
 Stretching and flexibility exercises can also improve joint mobility and range of motion, so you can do more aerobic exercise and strength training to keep your heart healthy.

-Regular exercise is important to keep your heart healthy.
+Regular exercise is important for a healthy heart.
 But that’s not the only thing that makes a difference.
 Eating a balanced diet with foods like fruits, vegetables, whole grains, legumes, fish, and lean meats, can help, too.
 Make your own meals or pick your favorite heart-healthy meals on the Low-Sodium menu like: